fkurz/devspace-ssh/README.md

 terraform -chdir=terraform init
 terraform -chdir=terraform apply
 ```
+Confirm that you want to create the resources.

 > :information_source: `<the-access-key-id>` and `<the-secret-access-key>` have to be a valid credential pair authorized to create an AWS EKS cluster, AWS ECR registry and related infrastructure.